The best story-based adventure board games

 Players: 1+

-Choose Your Own Adventure: House of Danger is a board game adaptation of the classic novel of the same name, and essentially rejigs the ‘CYOA’ formula into a deck of playable cards, with a set board to keep track of player progress and the danger level in the adventure.
+Choose Your Own Adventure: House of Danger is a board game adaptation of the classic novel of the same name, and essentially rejigs the ‘CYOA’ formula into a deck of playable cards, with a set board to keep track of player progress and danger level.
 Gameplay is simple: you just read each card and make a choice based on the text present.
-Some choices will let you nab clues and items that’ll help you conquer the house, while others may lead to severe injury or a mounting danger level.
+Some choices will let you nab clues and items that’ll help you conquer the House of Danger, while others may lead to severe injury, or other strange events.

 Based on your choices, you’ll be advancing further into the game’s mystery house, and get closer to the secrets that lurk at its heart.
 While the simple gameplay isn’t very challenging, the narrative here remains excellent, and presents a number of intriguing puzzles for players to overcome.
 The path to victory isn’t always clear – and it’s likely you’ll run into unexpected death once or more during your playthrough – but mounting each surprise as it comes is a real delight.